Center for Anxiety Informed Consent

 abide by NYCP’s revised policies, whether or not additional written consent to do so is

-NOTE: At least one parent / legal guardian must provide consent for patients < 18 years old.
+At least one parent / legal guardian must sign this form to provide consent for patients < 18 years old.
+Please complete the form with the patients information, but sign your name below.

 I have read and understood this entire policy statement.
 I understand, accept, and agree to